jessepav/libgdx-wiki-old/Starter-classes-and-configuration.md

 }
 ```

-Prior 1.9.10, best is to copy all `getPreloaderCallback()` content from libGDX' sources and adjust it to your needs.
+Prior to 1.9.10, it is best to copy all `getPreloaderCallback()` content from libGDX' sources and adjust it to your needs.

 Note that you can only use pure GWT facilities to display the loading screen, libgdx APIs will only be available after the preloading is complete.